KeyJunkieDev/Mildwind/Readme.txt

 ==================================================

-Save files from before Beta 0.9.0.0 are incompatible with the current version
+Save files from before 1.0 are incompatible with the latest version

 If you could, please send me your log using Pastebin once you've completed the game: http://pastebin.com/